Petroles/regis-collection/README.md

 Public repository for the paper **REGIS: A Test Collection for Geoscientific Documents in Portuguese**

 Lucas Lima de Oliveira, Regis Kruel Romeu, Viviane Pereira Moreira.
 "REGIS: A Test Collection for Geoscientific Documents in Portuguese".
-Resource paper submitted to SIGIR 2021.
+Resource paper accepted in SIGIR 2021.

 ## About